 More About Hyperbaric Oxygen Therapy (HBOT)

-Hyperbaric chambers, used in hyperbaric therapy (HBOT), are any number of enclosures, which can be pressurized to allow a person inside to experience higher atmospheric pressures than the normal environmental pressures.
-For example, a treatment at an elevation of 12,000 feet above sea level using a 4 psi (1.27 ATA) can simulate a decent of ~5,843 feet to 6,157 feet above sea level.
+Hyperbaric chambers used in hyperbaric oxygen therapy (HBOT) include any number of enclosures that can be pressurized to allow a person inside to experience higher atmospheric pressures than the normal environmental pressures.
+For example, a treatment at an elevation of 12,000 feet above sea level using a 4 psi (1.27 ATA) can simulate a descent of 5,843 feet to 6,157 feet above sea level.

 At higher elevations, the barometric pressure is lower.
-This decrease of pressure also decreases the oxygenation of blood, and is known as anoxia—where molecules of oxygen exert less pressure on the walls of the alveoli (Dalton’s Law).
-Hyperbaric Oxygen Therapy (HBOT) follows this law.
+This decrease of pressure also decreases the oxygenation of blood, known as anoxia, where molecules of oxygen exert less pressure on the walls of the alveoli (Dalton’s Law).
+Hyperbaric oxygen therapy (HBOT) follows this law.

 How does hyperbaric oxygen therapy (HBOT) work?